 - If necessary, a celebrant will also conduct annual or special day remembrance services.

-How can a holding a life celebration, or the services of a celebrant, enrich the funeral experience?
+How can holding a life celebration, or the services of a celebrant, enrich the funeral experience?

 As just mentioned above, the role of the celebrant IS one that enriches the role of the funeral director.
 A funeral celebrant will focus entirely on the commemorative aspect of any funeral or memorial service, leaving the funeral director to focus on the logistics of the funeral itself.

-Some funeral homes employ their own funeral celebrants these days, who will work closely with family to plan the tribute aspect of the funeral service.
-Alternatively, family can choose to employ their own celebrant in lieu of using the services of a minister.
+Some funeral homes employ their own funeral celebrants these days, who will work closely with the family to plan the tribute aspect of the funeral service.
+Alternatively, families can choose to employ their own celebrant in lieu of using the services of a minister.